rakki194/cringegen/README.md

 python -m cringegen furry --species fox --comfy-url http://remote-server:8188
 ```

-If ComfyUI is not running when you try to generate images, CringeGen will display an error message but will still generate and show you the prompt.
+If ComfyUI is not running when you try to generate images, cringegen will display an error message but will still generate and show you the prompt.

 ### Command Structure